Rise Station: History

 Rise was originally a transfer station between the Arendal Line and the Grimstad Line.
 Trains were normally coordinated so there would be a train to Arendal at Track 1, a train to Treungen at Track 2 and a train to Grimstad at Track 3.
 The Arendal Line was converted to standard gauge in 1935, and Rise Station temporarily became a station on the Sørland Line from 9 November.
 This caused a break-of-gauge at Rise, causing transshipment of all passengers and freight.
 This caused a break-of-gauge at Rise, causing transshipment of all passengers and freight.
 In 1936, the Grimstad Line was converted to standard gauge and the turntable replaced with one with a 16 m diameter.

 The last train to run on the Grimstad Line was on 31 August 1961.
 The passenger service was replaced by bus; the service from Grimstad to Rykene was extended to Rise, where there was transfer with the train.
 Later, the bus service was moved to transfer to the Grimstad bus was made in Arendal.
 Demolition of the line started on 19 September and lasted until 21 November, when all but the last 100 m from Rise Station had been removed.
 The level crossing east of the station was subsequently replaced with an overpass.
 As the roundtable was no longer needed, it was removed, although the pit remains.
 Scheduled train remained at Rise until 1979.
-From 1 November 1983, the station was unmanned.
+From 1 November 1983, the station was unstaffed.
 In 1985, the guard house and outhouse were sold.
 The line took electric traction into use on 15 June 1995.
 From 20 October, the service was terminated on the Arendal Line and the Bratsberg Line.
 NSB had a large shortage of motormen, and chose to close operations on the lines with least traffic to allocate sufficient personnel to areas with higher ridership.
 Traffic resumed on 24 June 2001.